datavetaren/prologcoin/README.md

 Addr = 58'1EQUjQiTSkQnpUz6sos6QL5FJd4dPYTHf2.
 ```

-Yeah, only legacy addresses for now.
+Yeah, only legacy bitcoin addresses for now.
 Shame on me.

 ## What is Prolog